jomido/exposable/readme.md

 This works fine and all, but the definition of the SomePythonAppThatCounterpartsTheJsAppAbove (from hereon called App) class is fluid, and as I add/remove/alter attributes I also need to remember to update that 'allowed' list inside the on_get method.

-With the **Exposable** class I can simply decorate or undecorate the attributes as I add them, remove them, rename them, or alter what they mean.
+With the **Exposable** class I can simply decorate or un-decorate the attributes as I add them, remove them, rename them, or alter what they mean.

 However, I also realized that sometimes the permissions on server-side app attributes were user-dependant.
 An admin required access to some parts of an app that a regular user would never have access to.
 Ideally I wanted to grab a "policy" from a user regarding an app in question, and then apply that policy to the app whenever the user requested access to attributes.
 So the **Exposable** class mutated into a wrapper, and then (because it was so simple!) a context manager.